 “Why are you in here instead of in our room?”
 I ask.

-“Because I can leave everything here when I am done and I don’t have to worry about having to move it to go to sleep.”
+“Because I can leave everything where it is when I’m done, and I don’t have to worry about having to move it to go to sleep.”

 “Is that the only reason?”
 She falls silent again and I know that it’s not.